 After what has seemed like a long time coming, Spotify will be available on Wear OS smartwatches as an app.
-Whether it’s on a run or a while lounging at home, you will now be able to access your music right from your wrist — without having to rely on your smartphone.
+Whether it’s on a run or a while lounging at home, you will now be able to access your music right from your wrist — without having to constantly reach for your smartphone.

-Currently, those who want to use Spotify while working out with their WearOS smartwatch are tethered to their smartphones.
+Currently, those who want to use Spotify while working out with their WearOS smartwatch are limited in terms of what they can access.
 Whenever you pull up the music app on your phone, you’ll see the name of the song and the artist but the only actions available are the music controls.

 With the new Spotify app for WearOS, you will be able to do a bit more.
 For starters, you have access to your recently played songs and podcasts, you can browse through playlists, skip tracks, pause, play, and go back to previous songs using only your smartwatch.
 You will also be able to tap on the heart icon to mark your favorite tracks, which the app will save it to your library.

 “We’re excited to bring improved on-the-go-access to your favorite music and podcasts to millions of Spotify users on Wear OS by Google smartwatches,” Mikael Ericsson, senior product director at Spotify, said in a press release.
 “Being able to easily access, control, and connect music directly from your wrist opens up a world of new opportunities.
 We look forward to continuing to improve the Spotify experience in this space.”